someweisguy/esp_dmx/README.md

 ## To Do

 - Clearer version number compatibilities
-- Add RS-485 example circuit to the readme
 - Allow user to place ISR in IRAM optionally
 - Reset-Sequence-First Mode.
 Allow for reset sequences to be sent first rather than using the UART hardware break circuitry.
 - Allow for use of ESP32 Hardware Timer for Reset Sequence.